 - School has identified trained first aiders within every year group and a first aider is available in a designated area during every playtime and lunchtime.

-- School accesses support from Team@work on a weekly basis for advice, monitoring and assessment.
-We also access the learning and Cognition Team on a termly basis and Educational Psychology Services as and when required.
+- We also access the learning and Cognition Team on a termly basis and Educational Psychology Services as and when required.

 - School accesses other specialist services such as health, therapy and social care as required